DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1 - 22 are rejected under 35 U.S.C.
+Claims 1 – 16 and 19 - 22 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the enablement requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to enable one skilled in the art to which it pertains, or with which it is most nearly connected, to make and/or use the invention.

 (A) Breadth Of The Claims:

 The claims disclose the act of homogenously interleaving memory channels with links.
 The definition of the memory channel make the use of a memory channel unclear.
 A memory channel can be interchanged with DDR memory according to paragraph 0048.
 This means then the claimed memory of a first type has a plurality of DDR memories.
 The term channel is also defined as a model in paragraph 0048.
 This makes the concept of interleaving a model unclear.
 The interspersing of data in an interleave does not appear to be the same as a mapping between physical and logical address as defined in paragraph 0052.
 Interspersing of data is an action where a mapping is not an action, an action might be based on a mapping but the mapping itself is not an action.
+The amendments add the concept of interleaving logical destinations spanning memory channels and links.
+The memory channel is interchangeable with memory while the link is defined as hardware and/or software that provides a mechanism for data communication.
+A mechanism for data communication is does not appear to be something that can accept a logical destination that is spanned across the link.
+A link is a mechanism to allow communication of information not specific logical destination.

 (D) The Level Of One Of Ordinary Skill: